NoleColt/P5-Paint/README.md

 # Non-Feature
-Tabs - Self explanotory, just draw what you want to draw first, Saving - You can just screenshot and I'm not exactly experienced enough to figure this out, Imagine loading - Obvious reasons,
+Tabs - Self explanotory, just draw what you want to draw first, Saving - You can just screenshot and I'm not exactly experienced enough to figure this out, Image loading - Obvious reasons,
 Zooming - Clunky concept